Dnestr radar: Dnestr

+Dnestr is a Phased array, Azimuth scanning by frequency modulation with no elevation scanning.

 TsSO-P was effective at satellite tracking and was chosen as the radar of the Istrebitel Sputnikov (IS) anti-satellite programme.
 This programme involved the construction of two sites separated in latitude to form a radar field 5000 km long and 3000 km high.
 The two sites chosen were at the village of Mishelevka near Irkutsk in Siberia, which was called OS-1, and at Cape Gulshad on Lake Balkhash near Sary Shagan, which was called OS-2.
 Each site received four Dnestr radar systems in a fan arrangement.

 A Dnestr radar was composed of two TsSO-P radar wings joined together by a two-story building containing a joint computer system and command post.
 Each radar wing covered a 30-degree sector with a 0.5 degree scanning beam.
 The elevation scanning pattern was a 'spade' with a width of 20 degrees.
 The radar systems were arranged to create a fan shaped barrier.
 Of the four radars, called cells (РЛЯ roughly radio location cell), two faced to the west and two faced to the east.
 All scanned between +10 degrees and +90 degrees in elevation.

 Construction at the two sites started between 1962 and 1963 with improvements in the TsSO-P test model being fed back into the deployed units.
 They gained an M-4 2-M computer with semiconductors, although the rest of the radar used Vacuum tubes.
 The radar systems were completed in late 1966 with the fourth Dnestr at Balkhash being used for testing.
-In 1968 the Dnepropetrovsk Sputnik target satellite, DS-P1-Yu, was used to test the ability of the system.
+In 1968, the Dnepropetrovsk Sputnik target satellite, DS-P1-Yu, was used to test the ability of the system.

 The Dnestr radars were accepted for service by the Soviet Air Defence Forces in April 1967 and became part of the space surveillance network SKKP.